Macquarie University staff seasonal influenza vaccine

 COVID-19 and influenza have many symptoms in common including: fever, cough, runny nose and fatigue; both illnesses can sometimes cause nasal congestion and sore throat.

 Both COVID-19 and the influenza virus can spread from person to person.
 Tiny droplets containing the viruses can pass from someone with the infection to someone else, typically through the nose and mouth via coughing and sneezing.
 People with either infection can pass the infection on before they show any symptoms.

-People should stay at least two metres away from anyone coughing or sneezing to help prevent the transmission of infections.
+People should stay at least 1.5 metres away from anyone coughing or sneezing to help prevent the transmission of infections.

 How can you prevent contracting and spreading COVID-19 and the flu?